Efficient Trajectory Inference in Wasserstein Space Using Consecutive Averaging: INTRODUCTION

 Recently, \textit{optimal transport (OT)} (\cite{peyre2019computational,ambrosio2013user,villani2008optimal}) has shown to be effective in this problem, as it can provide a matching between two point clouds.
-By using OT to infer which sample at timestep $t_i$ could correspond to which one at $t_j$, trajectories can be constructed in a way that minimize cost or effort.
+By using OT to infer which sample at time step $t_i$ could correspond to which one at $t_j$, trajectories can be constructed in a way that minimize cost or effort.
 In the seminal work by \cite{schiebinger2019optimal}, a piecewise linear OT interpolation method is proposed to infer cell trajectories.
 Higher order piecewise polynomials (e.g. cubic splines) were introduced in \cite{chen2018measure,benamou2019cubicsplines} and extended by \cite{chewi2021fast,clancy2022wassersteinfisherrao,justiniano2023approximation}.
-Deep learning-based methods that try to fit smoother paths include TrajectoryNet (\cite{tong2020trajectorynet}) and MIOFlow (\cite{,huguet2022manifold}), which train neural ODEs with OT-informed tools.
+Deep learning-based methods that try to fit smoother paths include TrajectoryNet (\cite{tong2020trajectorynet}) and MIOFlow (\cite{huguet2022manifold}), which train neural ODEs with OT-informed tools, and CFM (\cite{CFM_tong2023improving}), which uses flow-based methods for constructing trajectories.
+In a similar spirit, WLF (\cite{wlflow_neklyudov_computational_2023}) proposes a unified approach for optimal transport based trajectory inference by optimizing a Lagrangian action functional in the space of densities, allowing one to incorporate problem-specific priors directly into the learned dynamics.

 Our paper fits in this line of work in the following sense.
 We propose a set of algorithms for trajectory inference (either interpolatory or approximate) on point clouds using consecutive OT-based geodesic averaging in the Wasserstein space.
 The methods are flexible and efficient as they allow us to tune the trajectories' smoothness and accuracy.
 Furthermore, they are \textit{intrinsic to the geometry of the Wasserstein space}, which naturally handles mass-splitting phenomena.